On this page

 It's compulsory to charge GST for all businesses earning over $75,000.
-This can sometimes feel like a 10% price hike to customers if you suddenly start charging it so it can be worth charging GST from the beginning, even if you're not sure whether you'll reach the threshold.
+This can sometimes feel like a 10 percent price hike to customers if you suddenly start charging it – so it can be worth charging GST from the beginning even if you're not sure whether you'll reach the threshold.

-Watch out!
-If you don't put plus GST then the price quoted assumes it includes GST.
+Watch out though – if you don't put "plus GST", the price quoted assumes it includes GST.